Stive/HeliSmart/README.md

 # HeliSmart

-Smart Life is a PHP based web application, which uses it (Internet of Things) ICs combined with modern day custom sensors to improve day to day life.
+HeliSmart is a PHP based web application, which uses it (Internet of Things) ICs combined with modern day custom sensors to improve day to day life.
-The heart of the project is an HP Helion web server, which performs a series of Jason requests to get the respective analog readings from the individual sensors.
+The heart of the project is an **HP Helion web server**, which performs a series of Jason requests to get the respective analog readings from the individual sensors.
 The IoT IC used here is and Spark Core

 Each spark core is mounted randomly or in accordance with the users, to respond to day to day activities like to turn your house lights in a notification alarm for your emails, or you can get an email when your washing machine completes a wash cycle.